PostDocJS/postdoc/README.md

 **Something went wrong?**

-In case `postdoc build-sphinx` command failed make sure the follwing applies to your python project as well.
+In case `postdoc build-sphinx` command failed, make sure the following applies to your python project as well.

-Usually, setup for sphinx documentation has the following structure:
+Usually, setup for sphinx documentation has the following directory structure:

 ```